qlik-oss/core-website/docs/services/qix-engine/access-control.md

 ## Rules language

-The following section describes the syntax and semantics of the Qlik Associative Engine rules language.
+Before you write any ABAC rules, it is imporatant to understand the syntax ans semantics of the rules language, and how they interact with each other.

 ### Rules language concepts